 If you were absolutely without hope, you wouldn’t bother to even attempt to do anything positive because… well, you’ll fail, right?
 So why would you even both?
 Why bother working hard when it won’t pay off?
 Why bother going to the gym when you’ll never be fit anyway.
 Why bother?
 Without hope it all seems so completely pointless.
 So you’ll never achieve anything.

 Hope gives you the motivation.
 Hope is that voice inside that says, “Yes, you can.”
 And it’s that voice that makes you work hard, that makes you learn new things, that gives you the impetus to actually try.
 In Hope Theory, which is a psychological view of hope, it’s believed that when we are hopeful we are given the motivation to make positive choices and to take positive actions that will move us along the path to success.
 A lot of research backs this claim.
 But forget the science.
-We can all fell, inside, what it is like to be hopeful and why we need hope so much.
+We can all feel, inside, what it is like to be hopeful and why we need hope so much.

 Psychologist Charles R. Snyder devised a way to measure how much hope someone has.
 He called it the Hope Scale.